TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/HowYouCanHelp.rst

 More Ideas?
 ===========

 Do you have more ideas to add to this list?
-Either add them directly using one :ref:`the two workflows <contribute>` or `contact us
+Either add them directly to this page using one of :ref:`the two workflows <contribute>` or `contact us
 <https://typo3.org/community/teams/documentation/#c9886>`__ and make your suggestions.